Ready to make a monumental impact online?

 Do you use Google Analytics to track site metrics?
 If so, use this to verify your site.

-Click on the "Google Analytics tracking code" option under the "Recommended method" or "Alternate method" tabs.
+Click on the GA tracking code option under the "Recommended method" or "Alternate method" tabs.
 Then, follow the instructions.

 This is a good option if you have HTML coding experience.

 Go to the Search Console dashboard and select "Manage Property".
 Click "Verify this property".